 “I was thinking about what I would do rather than what she would do,” says Reddy.
 She now sees that her daughter, currently a student at Case Western Reserve University, was well-equipped to make her own decision.

 Given the competitiveness of college admissions and the steep price of tuition, some parents feel pressure to clear away any application roadblocks, writes Shellenbarger.
 That means checking off routine application tasks or even heavily editing their child’s essay, she adds.

 But when parents take over the application process, students can become disengaged.
 They also lose a valuable opportunity to practice making decisions and to think critically about their college goals.

 While parents shouldn’t take over the application process, they can still play a role during student recruitment.
 Enrollment teams can engage parents during the application process by guiding them through the college cost conversation.

 When EAB asked parents of college-bound students to identify their most pressing concerns, three of the four most commonly cited had to do with paying for college.
 A third of respondents aren’t sure how much to pay for their students’ education and 43% reported being unsure if they could afford any college at all.

-Enrollment teams who help parents understand college finances have an opportunity to contextualize college costs and highlight their institution’s return on education, wrote Emily Bauer, managing director of program marketing, for EAB’s Enrollment blog.
+Enrollment teams who help parents understand college finances have an opportunity to contextualize college costs and highlight their institution’s return on education, wrote Emily Upton, managing director of program marketing, for EAB’s Enrollment blog.
 Emphasize the benefits parents care about the most, such as student-success support, job placement, and career prep, she recommends.